uuidjs/uuid/README.md

 Notes:

-1. For backward compatibility with v1.2, `options` may be a string, "binary", to indicate the UUID should be returned as an Array or Buffer of bytes.
-As this option is largely redundant with the `buffer` argument, this feature has been deprecated and will be removed in future versions.)
-1. The randomly generated node id is guaranteed to remain constant only for the lifetime of the current JS runtime.
+1. The randomly generated node id is only guaranteed to stay constant for the lifetime of the current JS runtime.
+(Future versions of this module may use persistent storage mechanisms to extend this guarantee.)
 1. Specifying the `msecs` option bypasses the internal logic for ensuring id uniqueness.
 In this case you may want to also provide `clockseq` and `nsecs` options as well.

 Example: Generate string UUID with fully-specified options